Neil Massey (b).1970

 After studying photography at Bournemouth Art School in England, I spent the following 15 years based in London working as an editorial photographer.
 During this time, I travelled extensively commissioned to photograph musicians and youth subcultures.
 Identity a theme I have been revisiting ever since.

 In 2009 I moved to Vietnam where I lived for six years.
 I fell in love with Vietnamese culture and its people - witnessing a communist country embracing capitalism and undergoing rapid economic and cultural development.
-This provided the backdrop to a series of long-term photographic projects exploring Vietnamese life - in all its raw unadulterated beauty.
+This provided the backdrop to a series of long-term photographic projects ('Bloody Chunks', 'Untitled', 'Song' and 'Monobloc') entitled 'The Vietnam Collection'.
+This body of work explores Vietnamese life - in all its raw unadulterated beauty.